-Unfortunately, despite the passage of SB 1368 allowing parents to safely surrender their newborns as of January 1, 2001, 66 infants were abandoned in an unsafe manner in the years 2002 - 2016.
-Eighteen of these infants survived while 48 were killed or left to die by their mothers.
+Unfortunately, despite the passage of SB 1368 allowing parents to safely surrender their newborns as of January 1, 2001, 67 infants were abandoned in an unsafe manner in the years 2001 - 2017.
+Eighteen of these infants survived while 49 were killed or left to die.

-Data regarding the mothers and infants in these cases are limited by the nature of the act; mothers who illegally abandon and harm their children are likely to conceal their actions and identities.
-If law enforcement is unable to identify these mothers, we have very little information.
-If mothers who have abandoned their infants are identified, the information we receive is often limited by what information the mothers are willing to provide, especially in light of efforts made on their behalf to defend them in criminal actions.
+Data regarding the mothers and infants in these cases is limited by the nature of the act; mothers who illegally abandon and harm their children are likely to conceal their actions and identities.
+If law enforcement is unable to identify these mothers through their investigations, we have very little information about them.
+When mothers who have abandoned their infants are identified, the information we receive is often limited by what information they are willing to provide, especially in light of efforts made on their behalf to defend them in criminal actions.